Followb1ind1y/LeetCode/README.md

 - **Sorting Algorithms**: Review the mechanisms and use cases for quicksort, mergesort, and heapsort.
 Understand the trade-offs in terms of time and space complexity.
 - **Search Algorithms**: Study binary search on sorted arrays, and learn about its variations for finding the first or last position of an element.
 - **Recursion and Backtracking**: Understand how to apply recursion for solving problems involving permutations, combinations, and other backtrack-required scenarios.
 Study the call stack mechanism and how to optimize recursion through memoization.
+- **Prefix Sum and Suffix Sum**: Prefix Sum and Suffix Sum are techniques used to compute the sum of elements in a subarray quickly by precomputing cumulative sums.

 ### Notes:
 - **Two Pointer**: